A Wedding in the Dream

-A Wedding in the Dream (生死恨 (Shēngsǐ hèn)) is a 1948 Chinese Peking opera film directed by Fei Mu and generally considered China's first color film.
+A Wedding in the Dream (生死恨 (Shēngsǐ hèn)) is a 1948 Chinese Peking opera film directed by Fei Mu and is considered China's first color film.
 It starred and was co-written by Mei Lanfang, one of the century's best-known Chinese opera singers.
 The film is also known as Happiness Neither in Life Nor in Death and Remorse at Death.